 - Increase and preserve the supply of affordable housing available to the elderly, disabled, and large families. - Improve housing accessibility and safety (existing and new).

 COMMUNITY DEVELOPMENT PRIORITIES

-- Improve infrastructure and physical environments to promote sustainable and accessible communities. - Ensure a variety of public facilities are available to meet the recreational, human development, and service needs of low-income households and priority populations. - Encourage job training and employment opportunities.
+- Improve infrastructure and physical environments to promote sustainable and accessible communities. - Improve the ADA accessibility of public facilities and services for priority populations. - Encourage job training and employment opportunities.